Geometrically Given Constraints in Double Helical Strand: Theoretical Basis and Models

-When the strand forms the curvature, 1/$|\vec{R}_c|$, the cross section of the base pair is supposed to be aligned parallel to $\vec{R}_c$ with the arclength between $n-1$th and $n$th base pair with the norm of $\Delta\vec{L}$ in Fig. 3A.
-The center of the curvature is equivalent to the center of rotation vecter $\vec{\Omega}$ and the norm of bending component is equivalent to the curvature of the strand, $|\vec{\Omega}|=1/|\vec{R}_c|$ without considering external source of $\Omega_3$.
-It is, then, the angle $\phi$ in Fig. 1 that defines the ratio between the bending component.
-Since the rotation vector, $\vec{\Omega}$ is parallel to the tangential on the circumference of the cross section at the junction defined in Fig. 1, $(\Omega_1,\Omega_2)$ becomes $\pm \left( -\Omega \cos\phi, \Omega \sin\phi \right)$.
-The sign depends on the rotation that the cross section would experience during superhelix formation.
+The norm of the bending components is equivalent to the inverse of the radius of the curvature of the strand, $(\Omega_1^2+\Omega_2^2)^{1/2}=1/|\vec{R}_c|$.
+The rotation axis of the bending components $(\Omega_1,\Omega_2)$ in $\vec{\Omega}$ lies along the tangent of the circumference of the cross section of the base pair on the contact point that defines the angle $\phi$ in Fig. 1.
+It is, then, the angle $\phi$ in Fig. 1 that defines the ratio between bending components $(\Omega_1,\Omega_2)$.
+The result of derivation becomes $\pm \left( -\Omega \cos\phi, \Omega \sin\phi \right)$.
+Each sign depends on the deformation that the cross section would experience in the curved strand.

-The contact point between $\vec{R}_c$ and the circumference of the cross section has 32.4 $^{\circ}$ difference between base pairs, the ratio of roll($\rho$) and tilt ($\tau$) also altered in neighbored base pairs accordingly as shown Fig. 3A.
-Therefore, the angle $\phi$ is ranged from 0$^{\circ}$ to 360$^{\circ}$ during 10.3 bps.
-The result of roll($\rho$), tilt($\tau$), and twist($\omega$) from Eq.(\ref{eq:eq4})$\sim$Eq.(\ref{eq:eq8}) is equivalent to the function of $\phi$ in the range of 0$^{\circ}$ to 360$^{\circ}$ as shown in Fig. 3B.
-Radial and groove deformation of the cross section of the base pairs is not considered, so that the derivation is restricted to evaluate the primary deformation source of dsDNA strand\cite{Lu2008}.
-Further resolution of deformation between nucleotides, such as buckling, propeller, or opening variables, is not included.

-Additional twist deformation from Eq.(\ref{eq:eq8}) alters the contact angle $\phi$ thereby severly modifies the ratio of $\Omega_1$ and $\Omega_2$ in $\vec{\Omega}$.
-Yet, the influence of the twist induced from the curvature formation is not included in Fig.3B.
-It is sequence-dependent coupling rigidity and the contact angle range of the neighborhood that finalize the rotational vector and its deformation variables under the given alternation between contact angle and additional twist in Eq. (\ref{eq:eq8}).